Bubble Book patent

 this magazine used Bubble Books as a premium that subscribers could

-In addition to advertising, U.S. sales of Bubble Books
+In the U.S., for example, sales of Bubble Books

 were being stimulated by child actors from New York hired to participate in organized

-Bubble Book parties around the country (see three newspaper advertisements for the parties at
+Bubble Book parties around the country (see just three examples of these newspaper advertisements for the parties at

 the Winter 2001 issue of Hillandale News, one party